laminas/laminas-eventmanager/doc/book/lazy-listeners/lazy-listener.md

 # LazyListener

-`Zend\EventManager\LazyListener` provides a callable wrapper around fetching a listener from a container and invoking it.
+`Laminas\EventManager\LazyListener` provides a callable wrapper around fetching a listener from a container and invoking it.

 ## Usage